AndrewJBateman/pean-stack-api-display/README.md

 ## :clipboard: Status, Testing & To-Do List

 * **Status:** Deployed to Heroku.
 Backend working.
 Build file created with no errors.
 All files pass linting.
-* **Dev Note:** in dev. currently have to add API keys (NASA, NEWS, BESTSELLERS & GITHUB).
-No Postgres data - fix backend.
 * **Testing:** 7 test files all pass. e2e runs and passes but no specs
 * To-Do: New database - Supabase?
 * test SSR
 * To-Do: Lighthouse: Fix SEO & reduce render time for mobile build version.
 Fix images: "Image natural dimensions should be proportional to the display size and the pixel ratio to maximize image clarity."
 * To-Do: Add purgecss.
 Add more Jasmine & e2e test files.
-* To-Do: Contact page - replace icons
+* To-Do: Contact page - header titles next to image, replace icons
 * To-Do: Fix burger menu drop down and alignment.
 * To-Do: Deploy as full-stack